 The Presidential Challenge Coin

 More than a tradition, the presidential challenge coin in honor of a challenge and military servitude.
-They will strengthen the bond between military personnel, reminding us of the ties between the Commander in Chief's armed forces.
+They will strengthen the bond between military personnel, reminding us of the ties between the Commander in Chief and the armed forces.
 Presidents still use challenge coins as a way to honor hard work, loyalty, and dedication.
 For those who receive them, they understand their importance and significance.
-They continue to play a significant role in military tradition, from the highest ranks to recruits.